 The Carpet America Recovery Effort (CARE) was founded in 2002 by the carpet industry, several states, the federal EPA and NGOs to find market-based solutions for the recycling and reuse of post-consumer carpeting.
 Read more about their mission by clicking here.

 Some carpet manufacturers will take back their own products for recycling and may even collect carpet produced by competitors.
-Follow the links below to learn more:
+Follow the links below for examples and look to other manufacturers for similar programs: